 A small number of disabled parking spaces are available outside the Museum on Exhibition Road.
 Blue Badge holders may park in these spaces for four hours between 08.30 and 18.30.
 These spaces are controlled by the council rather than the Museum and cannot be booked in advance.
 For more information please see the Royal Borough of Kensington and Chelsea's website.

 There is a cloakroom located on the ground floor in the Pendulum stairs area, beyond the Red Mill Engine.

 Coats, jackets, other clothing, umbrellas, folded prams/buggies, scooters: £1 per item.

 Places to eat

-Deep Blue Café is located on the ground floor of the Wellcome Wing and provides a waiter service.
+- Deep Blue Café is located on the ground floor of the Wellcome Wing and provides waiter service.
 If you have specific dietary requirements, please call the Enquiry Line in advance of your visit so that we can help to cater for your visit (this service is only available at the Deep Blue Café).